Skip to main content

 25 mentions Positive Neutral Negative

-The music in the game has received mixed reviews, with many players appreciating its pleasant and relaxing qualities that complement the gameplay, particularly in the city-building context.
-However, some users noted a lack of variety, with repetitive tracks and a disconnect between the upbeat trailer music and the in-game soundtrack.
-Overall, while the soundtrack is generally well-received, there are calls for more customization and variation to enhance the experience.
+Overall, the music in the game has received mixed reviews, with many players appreciating its relaxing and pleasant nature that complements the gameplay.
+However, some users noted a lack of variety, as the same track plays throughout, leading to a desire for more diverse or engaging background music.
+While the soundtrack is generally seen as a strong point, there are calls for improvements to enhance the overall experience.

 • “I really enjoyed the music and the mechanics.”